storj/docs/app/(blog)/blog/production-concurrency/page.md

 	}
 }
 ```

 Of course, if your limited goroutines are dependent on each other, then it can introduce a deadlock.

-*AlsonNote that there's a potential "bug" with using such a Limiter.
+> Note that there's a potential "bug" with using such a Limiter.
 You must not call limiter.Go after you have called limiter.Wait, otherwise the goroutine can be started after limiter.Wait has returned.
 This can also happen with sync.WaitGroup and errgroup.Group.
 One way to avoid this problem is to disallow starting goroutines after limiter.Wait has been called.
-It probably makes sense to rename it to "limiter.Close" in that case.*
+It probably makes sense to rename it to "limiter.Close" in that case.

 #### Batch processing a slice